-For additional information visit www.cridata.org or call (616) 331-7585.
+For additional information or a copy of the full report visit our website at www.cridata.org or contact us directly by calling (616) 331-7585.

 The nonprofit sector of the economy encompasses a range of diverse activities from running multi-billion dollar hospital systems to organizing an all-volunteer neighborhood block club.
-Nonprofits are widely acknowledged to create social and societal benefit.
-It is less widely known that the sector provides critical economic benefit at all levels of the U.S. and Kent County economies.
-The Johnson Center at Grand Valley State University estimates that in 2006 nonprofits in Kent County had an economic impact of over \$2.2 billion.
+It is widely acknowledged to create social and societal benefit.
+What is less widely known is that the sector provides critical economic benefit at all levels of the U.S. and Kent County economies.
+The Johnson Center at Grand Valley State University estimates that in 2005, nonprofits in Kent County had an economic impact of over \$2 billion.

-This report is an update to October 2006's The Economic Impact of Nonprofits in Kent County, which estimated the total economic impact of the nonprofit sector in Kent County at \$2.1 billion.
-It also estimated that local nonprofits employed 33,000 people directly, and supported an additional 14,800 jobs in the for-profit sector.
+This report is a follow up to 1999's The Billion Dollar Impact, which estimated the total economic impact of the nonprofit sector in Kent County at \$1.8 billion.
+It also estimated that local nonprofits employed 21,000 people directly, and supported an additional 11,000 jobs in the for-profit sector.

-On the national level, the National Center for Charitable Statistics estimates the nonprofit sector of the U.S. economy to have annual gross receipts of nearly \$1.1 trillion.
-This is nearly 10% of the total 2005 Gross Domestic Product of \$11.7 trillion, as reported by the Bureau of Economic Analysis.
-By examining the tangible economic transactions that the sector engages in, we can see that nonprofits not only enrich our society, they generate a large percentage of our Gross Domestic Product.
+On the national level, the National Center for Charitable Statistics estimates the nonprofit sector of the U.S. economy to have annual gross receipts of nearly \$2.1 trillion.
+This is nearly 18% of the total 2005 Gross Domestic Product of \$11.7 trillion. as reported by the Bureau of Economic Analysis.
+An examination of the tangible economic transactions that the sector engages in shows that nonprofits not only enrich our society, they generate a large percentage of our Gross Domestic Product.

-At the local level, changes in the traditional manufacturing base of the West Michigan economy have resulted in the nonprofit Spectrum Health being the current largest employer in Kent County.
+At the local level, due to changes in the traditional manufacturing base of the West Michigan economy, the nonprofit Spectrum Health is the current largest employer in Kent County.
 Grand Valley State University and St. Mary's Health are also nonprofit organizations who are among Kent County's ten largest employers.
 The nonprofit sector is a major economic force in our local economy.
 This report seeks to measure how large an impact it has.